eik-lib/website/docs/mapping_import_map.md

 import {html, render} from 'lit-html';
 ```

-Then an Import Map can be loaded as follow in the browser:
+Then an Import Map can be loaded as following in the browser:

 ```html
 <script type="importmap">